sjsu-library/unionist/_items/unionist--text-0353.md

 articleType:
 volume: '1'
 issue: '36'
+transcription: |
-transcription: 'RANKIN’S LETTERS.
+  RANKIN’S LETTERS.
 Just published at the office of the Liberator, by request of the Providence Anti-Slavery Society, a new edition of ‘Letters on Slavery, addressed to Mr. Thomas Rankin, Merchant at Middlebrook, Augusta Co., Va.—By John Rankin, Pastor of the Presbyterian Churches of Ripley and Strait Creek, Brown County, Ohio.
 Price $18 per hundred—25 cents single.
 Boston, Sept.
-7, 1833 '
+7, 1833
 scholarlyNotes:
 commentary:
 relatedPeople: Thomas Rankin; John Rankin